Mike Cowen

-Mike Cowen was a noted South African development studies scholar.
+Michael Philip Cowen (January 16, 1945 – February 6, 2000) was a noted South African development studies scholar.
 He worked at the University of Rhodesia, the University of Nairobi, the Institute of Development Studies at the University of Sussex and the City of London Polytechnic (now London Metropolitan University) but his highest post achieved with his appointment in 1995 as the Director of the Institute of Development Studies at the University of Helsinki.

+Born in Johannesburg to Sylvia Cowen (née Spira) and William Wolf (Bill) Cowen, Mike Cowen grew up in the British protectorate of Northern Rhodesia.
+He was of Lithuanian descent.
+His father, who was also born in South Africa, practised medicine in Rhodesia and Zambia, later serving as medical officer of health in Lusaka and being awarded an MBE in the 1971 Birthday Honours.
+Mike Cowen died suddenly in Finland at the age of 55; he was survived by his wife Riitta Launonen and two sons.